 Stage 3: Direct Spending & On-Chain Off-Ramps (2025–Present)

 We are now in the era of "Just-in-Time" (JIT) liquidation.
-Cards like Gnosis Pay or 1inch Card allow you to keep your funds on-chain until the very moment of the swipe.
+Self-custody cards like Gnosis Pay or 1inch Card allow you to keep your funds on-chain until the very moment of the swipe.
 There is no manual "top-up"; the blockchain and the payment network communicate in real-time to settle the transaction.

 The "Cost of Liquidity" has dropped significantly.
 In 2018, off-ramping $1,000 could cost upwards of 5% in combined fees and spreads.
 Today, direct card spending has narrowed that cost.